Beta

 Beta testing badge

-A beta is any software still under development made available during a software release life cycle to a select few to test, examine, and report problems.
+A beta is any software still under development made available to a few during a software release life cycle to test, examine, and report problems.
 Beta testing allows developers to find problems they may have missed and fix them before the program is released.

 Tip